Editor’s note: August 9 is International Day of the World’s Indigenous Peoples.

 A recently published paper has added to a body of evidence showing that indigenous peoples can be powerful allies for protecting nature.

 What are conservationists getting right?
 What do they need to change?
-Human Nature spoke with Kristen Walker Painemilla, managing director and senior vice president of Conservation International’s Policy Center for Environment and Peace, about these and other questions.
+Conservation News spoke with Kristen Walker Painemilla, managing director and senior vice president of Conservation International’s Policy Center for Environment and Peace, about these and other questions.

 Question: Do you think it’s a coincidence that these articles came out at the same time, or do these recent reports indicate that we’re at some sort of crossroads for indigenous-led conservation?